mleggett25/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-Using a pivot table, I was able to create a dotted line chart that shows the number of successful, failed, and canceled theater fundraising campaigns for plays by month.
+Using a pivot table, I was able to create a dotted line chart that shows the number of successful, failed, and canceled theater fundraising campaigns by month.

 ![Theater Outcomes Based on Launch Date](./Resources/Theater_Outcomes_vs_Launch.png)